A Tale of Two Abolitionists

 And, of course, Robert Higgs’s prescient classic, Crisis and Leviathan, now in a new 25th Anniversary Edition, tracing the growth of today’s leviathan state from its roots in the American Civil War and Lincoln’s precedent-setting power-grab.

-Tags: Africa, American History, Books, Censorship, Christianity, Civil Liberties, Constitution, Culture, Entertainment, History, Liberty, Peace, Personal Liberty, Presidential Power, The State, Totalitarianism, War
+Tags: Africa, Amazing Grace, American History, Books, Censorship, Christianity, Civil Liberties, Civil War, Constitution, Crisis and Leviathan, Culture, Entertainment, History, Liberty, Lincoln, Peace, Personal Liberty, Presidential Power, Robert Higgs, Slavery, Spielberg, The State, Totalitarianism, War